6 Types of Ecommerce Fraud: Prevention Techniques

 Conclusion

 Online shoppers inherently trust the merchants they purchase from; in return, businesses need to ensure customers that their data won't fall into the hands of cybercriminals.
-Fingerprint helps online merchants stay ahead of fraudsters with browser fingerprinting by identifying unique and anonymous users with 99.5% accuracy.
+Fingerprint helps online merchants stay ahead of fraudsters with browser fingerprinting by identifying unique and anonymous users with industry-leading accuracy.

 By uniquely identifying malicious visitors and related patterns of fraudulent activity, ecommerce store owners can take proactive measures to reduce the risk of compromise.
 Give Fingerprint a test drive today; it's free for fourteen days with unlimited API calls.